Legionella in Homes

 Where is Legionella found?

-Ways to prevent Legionnaires' disease in your home.
+How can you prevent Legionnaires’ disease in your home?

 Thermal disinfection involves raising the hot water temperature to the maximum setting on the hot water tank (140°F [60°C]) and flushing each outlet for 20 to 30 minutes with the super-heated water.
 After the procedure return the temperature to the previous setting.
 Please note this is a short-term measure.